What services do we offer here?

 Gemstone Report & Photography with Market Valuation

-The same extensive testing and reporting for our Sapphire service with the addition of researched market data to provide you with a market value for your precious gemstone.
+The same extensive testing and reporting for our Silver service with the addition of researched market data to provide you with a market value for your precious gemstone.

 All these options require the application of up to 15 different observations, calculations and tests using different equipment and skills.